juliakorea/doc/codex/julia/doc/stdlib/linalg.rst

 .. data:: I

+   ..
+Docstring generated from Julia source

-   An object of type ``UniformScaling``, representing an identity matrix of any size.
+   An object of type ``UniformScaling``\ , representing an identity matrix of any size.

 LAPACK Functions
 ----------------